tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 Another connective event was a touring series called "Express," organized by former City Flanker vocalist 王客观 Wang Keguan and The White Tulips.
 It functioned as a rotating platform for exchange — bands and audiences meeting across different cities.

 Nick, a member of Shanghai shoegaze outfit Soft, attended an Express show in Guangzhou, saw what Qiii Snacks was doing, and was moved by it.
 He returned to Shanghai and started his own label — 生煎唱片 SJ Records.
+Someone encounters something that feels right, and goes away wanting to do it themselves.
+That's how the network kept growing.
 Its first release was Beijing band 缺省 Default, followed by 動物園釘子戶 Zoogazer, 波卡利甜 Pocari Sweet, and others.
 As SJ Records gradually developed, a capital shadow eventually appeared behind it.
 Nick found this uncomfortable and eventually departed.
 In 2019, he and Pocari Sweet guitarist 爵儿 Jueer established 信唱片 Letter Records, attempting to return to more private, personal expression.
 Both became too occupied with other work; Letter Records is currently on pause, and its releases have been delisted from overseas platforms — a loss for listeners.

-The pattern repeats itself across the scene: someone encounters something that feels right, and goes away wanting to do it themselves.
-This is how networks become ecosystems.

 ### YBS: Final Run and Dissolution

 By 2019, Episode 1's reputation had grown.
 Streaming platforms helped.
 People who had never heard of Guangzhou's underground scene found "The Capital of Poland Is Shanghai" and were clearly drawn to it.
 The song attracted a considerably larger audience than it had during the band's original run — it had become something of an anthem for a generation of southern Chinese indie listeners.

 Zoey returned briefly, and YBS reunited for a small tour.
-The crowds were vastly larger than they had been during their original run.
-It felt like vindication, though for a band that had never particularly sought validation, vindication was beside the point.
-Nevertheless, it was probably a happy thing.
+The crowds were larger than they had ever been.
+For a band that had never sought validation, it was hard not to feel some.

 Then COVID-19 arrived.
 Venues closed.
 Touring stopped.
 Many labels went silent.
 Zoey was unable to return to the mainland due to border closure.
 Facing this pressure, in April 2020, Qiii Snacks released YBS's second EP, *第二集 (Volume 2)* — digital only, a kind of prescription written for isolation's particular despair.
 The band endured.